 - Avoidance of some people, places or situations.
-He may leave the room when some things come on television, he may change the subject when some things are talked about, there may be certain types of people that he stays away from, or there may be parts of his past that he avoids talking about.
+He may leave the room when some things come on television.
+He may change the subject when some things are talked about.
+There may be certain types of people that he stays away from, or there may be parts of his past that he avoids talking about.
 These are common ways that people try to keep themselves safe and try to keep distressing memories at bay.

 For a long time, until I could talk about it all and find some other ways of getting by, I just tried whatever was available.
-Some of those things took the edge off things for awhile and that’s probably why I kept doing them”
+Some of those things took the edge off things for awhile and that’s probably why I kept doing them.”

-Negotiating difficulties and improving the relationship.
+Negotiating difficulties and improving the relationship

-It is really important to avoid seeing EVERYTHING that happens in a relationship through the prism of sexual assault.
+It is really important to avoid seeing everything that happens in a relationship through the prism of sexual assault.
 Relationships don’t come with a rule book.
-Couple relationships often involve two people muddling their way through, negotiating and sorting things out, to ultimately build satisfying and supportive lives.
+Couple relationships often involve two people muddling their way through, negotiating and sorting things out, trying to ultimately build satisfying and supportive lives.
 Many of the ways you have used to get through difficult times together will continue to be helpful in overcoming problems related to sexual abuse or sexual assault.
 You probably already have most of the tools you need.

 I always thought that if he loved me enough he would stop doing those things – now I can see that it was his way of switching off and although I still don’t like it and want him to change, at least I can see it for what it is”

 What Can You Do?
-We know that shame – just like mushrooms – grows best in the dark.
-Remember, your partner has probably had a lifetime of messages about what it means to be a man, and that includes being tough and bullet-proof and he may be struggling with his own masculinity and this will reinforce his feelings of shame.
-Men’s sense of shame is often made worse by society’s negativity towards male on male sexual relations (to the extent that the focus is more on the fact that it was male on male sexual contact than that the contact was abusive).
+We know that shame – just like a mushroom – grows best in the dark.
+Remember, your partner has probably had a lifetime of messages about what it means to be a man.
+This includes things like being strong, tough, capable and bullet-proof.
+He therefore may be struggling with his own masculinity, and this will reinforce his feelings of shame.
+Men’s sense of shame is often made worse by society’s negativity towards male on male sexual relations (to the extent that the focus is more on the fact that it was male on male sexual contact than that the contact was abusive!).
 It is useful therefore to access quality information, to not deny or ignore a man’s sense of shame or your own struggles, but to talk it through and firmly place the sense of shame back with the person who committed the sexual abuse or assault (See Kevin’s Letter).

 Heaps of the things he has always done which seemed a bit strange suddenly started to make sense.
 I also realised that it wasn’t down to me to change it all – in fact, it isn’t all bad.
 He’s always wanted to be around me and the kids a lot in everything we do and that’s actually really nice – some of my friends wish their husbands could get a bit more involved.”

 What Can You Do?
-Knowing that these behaviours have an internal logic and might be a response to trauma can both gain perspective and provide a picture of what might help in making things better.
-When some behaviours are spoken about and become understood in their historical context, it can provide a platform for change.
-By talking about what is happening in a safe supportive environment, individuals and couples can find solutions.
+Knowing that these behaviours have an internal logic and might be a response to trauma can both give you perspective and provide a picture of what might help in making things better.
+When some behaviours are spoken about, and become understood in their historical context, it can provide a platform for change.
+By talking about what is happening in a safe, supportive environment, individuals and couples can find solutions.

-Note: See our For Partners section for more information that might be useful for partners of men who have been subjected to childhood sexual abuse or sexual assault.
+Thanks for reading.
+Please see our For Partners section for more information that might be useful for partners of men who have been subjected to childhood sexual abuse or sexual assault.